Traffic Fines Queensland: What to Do if You Receive a Fine

 Traffic Fines Queensland

-Queensland periodically reviews and updates its traffic fines to ensure they remain a deterrent for dangerous driving behaviour.
-Recently, fines for offences such as speeding, using mobile phones while driving, and failing to wear a seatbelt have increased to reflect the need for greater road safety.
+Queensland constantly reconsiders and updates fines for traffic violations to ensure that they will deter unsafe driving behavior.
+Fines for speeding, the use of mobile phones while driving, and not wearing a seatbelt have just been increased to aid the call for better road safety.

-Some key updates in traffic fines for Queensland include:
+Some of the major changes in traffic fines for Queensland are:

-• Mobile phone use: Fines for using a mobile phone while driving have risen significantly, with penalties of up to $1,078 and four demerit points.
+• Mobile phone use: Penalties for the use of a mobile phone while driving have risen significantly, with fines up to a maximum of $1,078 and four demerit points.

-• Speeding fines: Depending on the severity of the offence, speeding fines have also been increased to further discourage reckless driving.
+• Penalty for speeding: Depending on the seriousness of the offence, penalty for speeding has also been enhanced to discourage rash driving further.

 How Much Are Speeding Fines in Queensland?